Rosadojonathan/not-anki-electron/README.md

 # Flashcards - Electron - App

-I tried to recreate a MVP of the popular flashcard app Anki using Electron, React, Redux and PouchDB.
+I tried to recreate a MVP of the popular flashcard app Anki using Electron, React, Redux and PouchDB / CouchDB for syncing with the React-Native app counterpart.
 I've always found Anki very useful for language learning and recoding the project with Electron was a fun project.

 ## Tech Stack

 - Electron
 - React
 - Redux
-- PouchDB
+- PouchDB / CouchDB

 ## Screenshots
 <img src="/screenshots/not-anki-electron-1.jpg" width="300" />